Anamika1911/ArchitecturalKatas/KeyCapabilities/FishStatistics.md

   - If keypoints are varying, algorithms will generate an alert for same.
   - Incoming data will be windowed based on configurable Window interval.
   - Data will be filtered for low confidence points.
+  - For any considerable change in movement and number of bounded boxes, alert will be generated.
 - ImageProcessingService will consume data from datalake in batches, pre-process, train model using CNN.
 Data will be manually modified for images marked with low confidence.
 - MicroService Architecture
 - Event based Architecture for alerts